Careers help for graduates

 You may have used Solent Careers Online when you were a student.
 Solent Careers Online is the careers and jobs website designed specifically for Solent's students and graduates.
 Why not use Solent Careers Online to:

 Not sure what sector to apply to?
-You could try the Prospects career planner quiz to match your skills to a number of careers, or why not take this strengths quiz on Solent Futures Online to give you some ideas.
+You could try the Prospects career planner quiz to match your skills to a number of careers.

 You can contact the team by emailing careers@solent.ac.uk